 How to use the library’s 3D printer:

-Step 1: Complete one of the intro courses
+Option 1: Complete one of the intro courses

 The NCLab course focuses more on coding and general 3D geometry.
 It requires no login, just click the link here